 The interactive map allows readers to zoom in on a location and have a gun owner's first, last names and address appear on a pop-up.

 is reporting that the website will post similar information about another county shortly.
 ABC News

-The Journal News said:
+The Journal News said

 "The map indicates the addresses of all pistol permit holders in Westchester and Rockland counties.
 Each dot represents an individual permit holder licensed to own a handgun — a pistol or revolver.
 The data does not include owners of long guns — rifles or shotguns — which can be purchased without a permit.
 Being included in this map does not mean the individual at a specific location owns a weapon, just that they are licensed to do so.